When my daughter was small, I imitated Martha Stewart.

 I’ve been sitting in the middle of my bed making stars.

-My daughter will have a Christmas tree full of stars again.
+We will have a Christmas tree once again, full of stars.

 It’s easy for life to cover up our dreams.
 We come to a realization when we’re not sure of our purpose anymore.

 We want them to happen quickly, but thank God they don’t.
-If God had given me everything I wanted, when I wanted it, I’d be in a world of pain.
+If God had given me everything I wanted, when I wanted it, I’d be overwhelmed.
 God is patient, and we learn patience by practicing waiting.

 The opposite is true when He is done with a certain dream.
 If we are not supposed to be spending time in a certain area, it will go nowhere.
 It will feel like a huge struggle and not bring us joy.

 Today I am wearing a shirt that says, “Do what you like and like what you do.”
-Let’s change ‘like’ to ‘love’ and do that.
+Let’s change ‘like’ to ‘love’, and live like that.